Line Locating with a SeeSnake Inspection System

 This article describes how to locate locate the path of a pipe by line tracing the push cable inside the pipe using a SeeSnake® camera reel and monitor.
 This is especially useful for inspecting non-metallic or non-conductive pipes.

 Line trace the push cable by using a transmitter to induce current onto the push cable.
 For best results, use frequencies 33 kHz and higher.
-The signal can be traced by receivers such as the RIDGID® SeekTech® SR-20, SR-24, SR-60, NaviTrack® II, or Scout™.
+The signal can be traced by utility locating receivers such as the RIDGID® SeekTech® SR-20, SR-24, SR-60, NaviTrack® II, or Scout™.

 - Insert the transmitter’s ground stake into the ground and clip one of the transmitter’s leads to it.